BimmerGestalt/AAIdrive/README.md

 ------------------

   - (Optional) Add a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/signup) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_GmapsApiKey`.
 This key should have access to Maps SDK for Android, Places API, and Directions API.
+  - (Optional) Add a [Spotify API Client ID](https://developer.spotify.com/dashboard/) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_SpotifyApiKey`.
+It needs a Redirect URI set to `me.hufman.androidautoidrive://spotify_callback`, but no other settings are needed.
   - Check out the project in Android Studio, then `Build > Make Project`
   - From the commandline, with an Android build environment set up, `./gradlew assemble` should work too